Filtered deformations of elliptic algebras: Resolutions of elliptic algebras

 so that we may call it $\Phi_{\sO_z}$.
 (These functors generate a central extension of $\SL_2(\Z)$.)
 The following is then standard (essentially Atiyah's classification of vector bundles \cite{AtiyahMF:1957}):

 \begin{prop} Any semistable sheaf on $E$ is the image of a torsion sheaf under a composition of the functors $\Phi_{\sO_E}$ and $\Phi_{\sO_z}$ and their inverses. \end{prop}

-\begin{rem} If $M$ is not already torsion, then we twist by a suitable power of $\sO_E(z)$ to put its slope in $(0,1]$ and observe that applying $\Phi_{\sO_E}$ gives a sheaf of smaller rank, so that iterating eventually produces a torsion sheaf. \end{rem}
+\begin{rem} If the semistable sheaf $M$ is not already torsion, then we twist by a suitable power of $\sO_E(z)$ to put its slope in $(0,1]$ and observe that applying $\Phi_{\sO_E}$ gives a sheaf of smaller rank, so that iterating eventually produces a torsion sheaf. \end{rem}

-\begin{rem} Since $\Phi_{\sO_E}$ and $\Phi_{\sO_z}$ both preserve the divisor class $c_1(M) - \rank(M)[z]$ and a stable sheaf is uniquely determined by its determinant, the torsion sheaf that results is uniquely determined, even though the derived equivalence getting there is not. \end{rem}
+\begin{rem} Since $\Phi_{\sO_E}$ and $\Phi_{\sO_z}$ both preserve the degree 0 divisor class $c_1(M) - \deg(M)[z]$ and a stable sheaf is uniquely determined by its determinant, the torsion sheaf that results is uniquely determined, even though the derived equivalence getting there is not. \end{rem}